dereekb/dbx-components/NOTES.md

 > `npm install -g firebase-tools@latest`

-Go ahead and also already set up your project on Firebase.
+Go ahead and set up your project on Firebase if you have not.

 https://console.firebase.google.com/

+Create a Service Account to use for development in the Firebase console.
+Download the key as JSON and add to the root directory as `service_account.json`.

 ## Setup
 Start by initializing firebase in the root directory: